akbarmohammadi70/Postgres-Cluster/README.md

 2. **HAProxy and Keepalived**:
    - Installs and configures HAProxy and Keepalived on the HAProxy nodes (node4, node5).
    - Configures HAProxy to load balance PostgreSQL traffic between the three database nodes.
+The HAProxy configuration ensures that write traffic is directed to the leader (port 5000) and read traffic is directed to the standby nodes (port 5001).
-   - Uses Keepalived to ensure high availability for the HAProxy instances.
+   - Uses Keepalived to provide the **Virtual IP** (`192.168.123.100`), ensuring that the HAProxy nodes remain available even if one of them fails.

 ## Setup Steps